Endometrial cancer: Other carcinomas

 Non-metastatic squamous cell carcinoma and transitional cell carcinoma are very rare in the endometrium.
 Squamous cell carcinoma of the endometrium has a poor prognosis.
 It has been reported fewer than 100 times in the medical literature since its characterization in 1892.
-For primary squamous cell carcinoma of the endometrium (PSCCE) to be diagnosed, there must be no other primary cancer in the endometrium or cervix and it must not be connected to the cervical epithelium.
+For primary squamous cell carcinoma of the endometrium (PSCCE) to be diagnosed, there must be no other primary cancer in the endometrium or cervix, and it must not be connected to the cervical epithelium.
 Because of the rarity of this cancer, there are no guidelines for how it should be treated, nor any typical treatment.
 The common genetic causes remain uncharacterized.
 Primary transitional cell carcinomas of the endometrium are even more rare; 16 cases had been reported As of 2008.
 Its pathophysiology and treatments have not been characterized.
 Histologically, TCCE resembles endometrioid carcinoma and is distinct from other transitional cell carcinomas.

 Sarcoma

 In contrast to endometrial carcinomas, the uncommon endometrial stromal sarcomas are cancers that originate in the non-glandular connective tissue of the endometrium.
 They are generally non-aggressive and, if they recur, can take decades.
 Metastases to the lungs and pelvic or peritoneal cavities are the most frequent.
 They typically have estrogen and/or progesterone receptors.
 The prognosis for low-grade endometrial stromal sarcoma is good, with 60–90% five-year survival.
 High-grade undifferentiated endometrial sarcoma (HGUS) has a worse prognosis, with high rates of recurrence and 25% five-year survival.
 HGUS prognosis is dictated by whether or not the cancer has invaded the arteries and veins.
 Without vascular invasion, the five-year survival is 83%; it drops to 17% when vascular invasion is observed.
-Stage I ESS has the best prognosis, with five-year survival of 98% and ten-year survival of 89%.
+Stage I ESS has the best prognosis, with a five-year survival rate of 98% and a ten-year survival rate of 89%.
 ESS makes up 0.2% of uterine cancers.